Back to Stories

 1. Lower your voice.
 Name what's here.

-"I'm here.
+Soften your voice.
+Name a few simple, true things about the room.
+'I'm here.
 We're in the kitchen.
 The light is on.
-It's Tuesday."
+It's Tuesday.'
 Slow, specific, true.
-You're not trying to wake them up.
-You're laying down a quiet trail back.
+You are not trying to force them back.
+You are laying down a quiet trail.

 Your steady presence is doing more than your words can right now.

-2. Offer texture, not questions
+2. Offer sensation, not questions

 3. Stay nearby.
 Don't crowd.